Skip to content

 The group is led by co-chairs Yvonne Bowling and Revd Rob Suekarran.
 Racial Justice Advocates in each Archdeaconry are available to preach or visit churches to support them in their work of becoming anti-racist.

-Get in touch if you would like to explore becoming a Racial Justice Advocate, or to have an advocate visit a church.
+Get in touch if you would like to explore becoming a Racial Justice Advocate, or would like an advocate visit your church.